mlswg/mls-protocol/draft-barnes-mls-protocol.md

 ~~~~~

 Subsequent additions of group members proceed in the same way.
 Any
-member of the group can download an InitKey for the new participant
+member of the group can download an InitKey for a new participant
-and broadcast a GroupAdd that the current group can use to update
+and broadcast a GroupAdd which the current group can use to update
 their state and the new participant can use to initialize its state.

 It is sometimes necessary for a new participant to join without